Jeremiah 5:10-13

 When God’s people reject His word and trust deceptive voices, they become vulnerable to the judgment they refuse to believe.

-11 For the house of Israel and the house of Judah have dealt very treacherously against me,” says Yahweh.
+11 For the house of Israel and the house of Judah have been utterly unfaithful to Me,” declares the LORD.

-13 The prophets will become wind, and the word is not in them.
-Thus it will be done to them.”
+13 The prophets are but wind, for the word is not in them.
+So let their own predictions befall them.”

 When God’s people reject His word and trust deceptive voices, they become vulnerable to the judgment they refuse to believe.